 Where to eat in Napa: The best of Napa restaurants and dining spots

 No Napa valley itinerary can be complete without food recommendations.
 This area is a food lovers paradise because of the culinary heavyweights like Thomas Keller and Michael Chiarello calling the towns of Napa, St. Helena and Yountville their home.
-From fine dining to old timer restaurants to world class bakeries, Napa truly has it all.
-Here are some of my recommendations for noshing in Napa to compliment your wine tasting:
+From fine dining to old timer restaurants to world class bakeries, Napa truly has it all for all tastebuds and budgets.

 a) Anything by Thomas Keller (Yountville)

 Thomas Keller is the man with the Midas touch when it comes to dining in USA, with two legendary three Michelin star restaurants French Laundry and Per Se (NYC) tucked under his belt.
 Keller practically owns Yountville with French Laundry, Ad-Hoc, Bouchon Bakery and Cafe which cover the entire gamut of restaurant service from fine dining to fast casual and baked goods.

 French Laundry serves a multi course Californian-American menu (a separate vegetarian menu is available for your selection) and reservations to walk through that famed “blue door” can be made via TOCK.
 I fondly remember my dining experience at French Laundry with delectable food, impeccable service and an unmatched ambiance inside a beautiful manor like house, where you get a cosy dining feel.
 The price, though $$$$, is at par with all three Michelin star restaurants in the Bay Area.
 The entire meal experience is definitely worth shelling out those Benjamins!

 Bouchon bakery is unbelievably popular and has a long line going for it since its opening at 8 AM.
 I highly recommend arriving as early as possible to snag those baked goodies.